iobroker-community-adapters/ioBroker.smappee/README.md

 ![smplog](https://github.com/forelleblau/ioBroker.smappee/blob/master/admin/smpemqtt.PNG)

-enter your ioBroker´s Ip followed by the port
+enter your ioBroker´s Ip followed by the port you specified for the mqtt-broker (default is 1883), i.e. tcp://192.168.1.111:1883

+enter username & password you specified configuring your mqtt-broker.
+Then hit "Apply changes and restart monitor".

+And now it´s time to

+###Install the smappee-adapter

+I